andrewsu/SunsetCam/CONFIGURATION.md

 NOTE: the command below worked on raspbian, but on ubuntu needed to follow instructions at https://gist.github.com/witooh/089eeac4165dfb5ccf3d
 `sudo apt-get install graphicsmagick`

+# pgmagick
+not sure if we'll use the python library for graphicsmagick yet, but just in case, noting installation here... (a bit of a random assortment of libraries here -- will need to sort out exactly what's necessary...
+`sudo apt-get install libgraphicsmagick++1-dev libboost-python-dev` `sudo apt-get install libgraphicsmagick-q16-3`
+`sudo apt-get install libgraphicsmagick++-q16-12` `sudo apt-get install python-pgmagick`
+`pip install pgmagick`

 # ffmpeg
 `sudo apt-get install ffmpeg`